-This part is about running the script and assumes a “pi” user with SUDO capability though if you have a system that does not have this user, run as ROOT initially and the user will be created.
+This part is about running the script and assumes a “pi” user with SUDO capability.

 Create a file called script.sh in the pi directory and populate it from the script (link near top of this article).

 At this point BACK EVERYTHING UP to avoid disappointment – no, REALLY.